-For defending against NSA mass surveillance, we also recommend the Signal messaging app, using a VPN service, or using an alternative search engine such as duckduckgo.com or qwant.com.
+For defending against NSA mass surveillance, we also recommend the Signal messaging app, using a free VPN service such as ProtonVPN, or using an alternative search engine such as duckduckgo.com or qwant.com.
 But most importantly, spread the word about the dangers of mass surveillance so politicians take note and make protecting our digital rights a priority.

 The ProtonMail Team